Handling Compensation for Trucking Accident Victims in South Carolina

 - Distracted driving

 If you suspect or know any of these factors were involved in your accident, call the truck accident lawyers at Strom Law Firm, LLC today.
 During your free consultation, we will discuss the facts of your case and evaluate your next best course of action.
 With years of experience taking on accident and personal injury claims, our team has the knowledge and resources necessary to properly pursue your accident claim and seek the compensation you are entitled to.

 Our Truck Crash Lawyers Will Find Answers to These Questions

 To support your claim, we will apply our years of experience working with trucking accident claims, and we will find answers to the following important questions:

 Was the Truck Properly Loaded?

-Improperly loaded trucks can make it difficult for the driver to effectively control the truck.
-If a truck was not loaded correctly, the company who loaded the truck or other parties may be held responsible.
+Improperly loaded trucks can make it difficult for the driver to control the truck effectively.
+If a truck was not loaded correctly, the company that loaded the truck or other parties might be held responsible.

 Was the Truck over the Weight Limit?

-Very strict rules apply to the maximum allowable weight a tractor trailer can carry.
+Stringent rules apply to the maximum allowable weight a tractor-trailer can carry.
 This ensures a truck can safely be driven, and more importantly, the truck can safely slow down and come to a stop when needed.
 The brakes on a semi-truck are very powerful, but they can not effectively stop an overloaded truck.
 Overloading can also increase the chances of a rollover.
 If the trucking company attempted to put more cargo on the truck than it should have had, whether in an attempt to save money or through negligence, the trucking company can be held liable.